op3/boris/README.md

 ### Beam profile model

-During deconvolution, a fit of a beam profile can be applied.
+During the reconstruction, a fit of a beam profile can be applied.
 The following function is used for this purpose, which corresponds to a gaussian distribution with a left exponential tail: